EsmeeHuijten/DESHIMAmodel/README.md

 **grid** (*float*): The width of a grid square in the atmosphere map in m **max_num_strips** (*integer*): The number of atmosphere strips that are saved as ARIS output.
 **x_length_strip** (*int*): The length of one atmosphere strip in the x direction.
 This is the number of gridpoints, *not* the distance in meters.
+**separation** (*float*): Separation between two chop positions in m, assuming that the atmosphere is at 1km height.
+Default is 1.1326 (this corresponds to 116.8 arcsec).
 **useDESIM** (*bool*): Determines whether the simple atmospheric model is used (0) or the more sophisticated desim simulation (1).
 **inclAtmosphere** (*bool*):Determines whether the simple atmospheric model is used (0) or the more sophisticated desim simulation (1).